-Before October, analysts and traders expected a crude oil supply shortage in anticipation of stricter US sanctions on Iran.
-However, the sanctions were softer than expected.
-The Trump Administration gave temporary waivers to eight countries including India and China—major Iranian oil importers.
+Before October 2018, analysts were expecting a crude oil supply crunch in anticipation of stricter sanctions on Iran by the US government.
+However, the sanctions turned out to be much softer than expected, as the Trump administration gave temporary waivers to eight countries, including India and China, the major importers of Iranian oil.

-With increased output from the US, Saudi Arabia, and Russia, concerns about the global supply glut eased significantly.
-Therefore, traders sold oil futures globally, which sent WTI crude oil prices down.
-Lower oil prices have given investors and analysts confidence that airline operators will increase their profitability in the coming quarters.
+With increased output from the United States, Russia, and Saudi Arabia, concerns about the global supply glut eased significantly.
+As a result, traders sold oil futures globally, which sent WTI crude oil prices down.
+Lower oil prices have raised hopes that airline operators will increase their profitabilities in the coming quarters.

-Fuel costs account for a large portion of airlines’ total expenses.
-Airlines bore the brunt of higher oil prices until the third quarter.
-Major US air carriers (JETS) including American Airlines (AAL), Delta Air Lines (DAL), and United Airlines (UAL) recorded over 30% increases in their third-quarter fuel costs, respectively, which impacted their pre-tax operating profits.
+Fuel expenses account for a large portion of airlines’ costs, and they bore the brunt of heightened oil prices until the third quarter of 2018.
+Major US air carriers (JETS) United Airlines, Delta Air Lines (DAL), American Airlines (AAL), and Alaska Air Group (ALK) recorded over 30% increases in their respective third-quarter fuel costs, respectively, significantly affecting their pretax operating profits.

 In the third quarter, United Airlines reported a 36.5% jump in its fuel cost per gallon to $2.32.
 The company’s pretax operating profit rose just 1.8% despite the 11.4% rise in its revenue.
 Delta Air Lines’ fuel cost per gallon surged 32.1% YoY to $2.22, while its non-GAAP (generally accepted accounting principles) pretax income fell 5.6% to $1.6 billion.